Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 30. Sri Mariamman Temple

-Step into the oldest temple in the country ― the Sri Mariamman Temple.
+Step into the oldest temple in Singapore ― the Sri Mariamman Temple.
 Created in 1827, this religious site mainly represents the Hindu culture and history in Singapore.

 Many Hindu communities visit the temple to pray and give respect to Mariamman, the goddess of disease and protection.
 Likewise, the place has become more popular because of its elaborative and colorful designs.